 - pPhysical size,

 - Ooverhanging branches,

 - Shade

 - Bblocking sunlight and views,

-- Lleaf and fruit fall, s

 - Sticky deposits, i

 - Interference with utilities,

 - Aaffecting TV and satellite signal reception, f

-- Fear of tree safety, r
+- Fear of tree safety_r

 - Root encroachment, related matters

 - Ppreventing car parking on verges.

 - Obstructing a view

 The above 'problems' which lead to a high volume of requests for tree work from the general public are not considered a 'nuisance' in legal terms and the AuthorityCouncil, as with any private tree owner, is not obliged to action in these circumstances.
 It is a widely held perception that the Council has